To All Awards

 Winners

-All entrants will be notified by mid-April 2024 via email.
-At that time, you will have only 48 hours to correct or finalize any creative credits and descriptions that may or may not have been completed when entering.
+All entrants will be notified by late April 2025 via email.
+At that time, you will have only 48 hours to correct or finalize any creative credits and descriptions.

-Award recipients will earn the following recognition of their outstanding work:
+Award recipients will earn the following recognition for their outstanding work:

 ADD-ON OPPORTUNITIES FOR WINNERS*